In General

 The Union Pacific trackage used to belong to the CNW, and the IC&E was formerly the Milwaukee (and then SOO).
 I need to do further research into the lineage for the DM&E/UP's track heading NW out of town, after it was the M&StL.
 If anyone knows and wants to share, please email me.

-Update Feb 2014 - The M&StL / UP N-S line was vacated several years ago (in 2011) and all trackage has been removed.
+Update Feb 2014 - The M&StL / UP north/south line was vacated several years ago (in 2011) and all trackage has been removed.
 It was vacated as far as the grain elevator (pictured at the bottom of the page) which is now served from the North only through Waseca.
 This eliminated the western diamond on Front St and the junction on the south side as well.
 Jim Mihalek provided a link to an article on the change: http://www.albertleatribune.com/2011/11/a-future-trail/

 This page originally just covered the eastern diamond, but has since grown into a guide for the whole town.
 If you're scooting by on the interstates 35 or 90, it's well worth a stop since it's so close.
 Mason City Iowa isn't too far away either, and is a favorite railfan spot because of Iowa Traction.

 The Lakeside Cafe comes highly recommended.
-Update February 2014 - The Lakeside Cafe is closed, and there is no substitute for their menu of fresh baked goods and sandwiches. :-( :-( Michael suggest either the B&B Cafe and/or The Elbow Room if you are looking for non-chain meals.
+Update February 2014 - The Lakeside Cafe is closed, and there is no substitute for their menu of fresh baked goods and sandwiches. :-( :-( Michael suggest either the B&B Cafe or The Elbow Room if you are looking for non-chain meals.

-Out of the map services from Google, Bing, and Mapquest, Mapquest had the best satellite photos of Albert Lea when I originally did this page, but in 2013, Google has some terrific satellite photos of Albert Lea, as seen below.
+Out of the map services from Google, Bing, and Mapquest, Mapquest -had- the best satellite photos of Albert Lea when I originally did this page, but in 2013, Google has some terrific satellite photos of Albert Lea, as seen below.
 I left the Mapquest map here, because it labels the railroads!

 Acknowledgments: